Taialt97/OPENBLOCK-Keyboard-Hitbox/README.md

 Upon connecting the microcontroller to your computer, a new drive will appear.
 - Drag the `nuke.h` file into this drive; the microcontroller will disconnect and then reconnect.
 - Drag the `OpenBlock.h` file into the drive.
 You'll hear a sound indicating that the drive has disconnected and reconnected.

 To test your controller, visit the [Gamepad Tester Website](https://hardwaretester.com/gamepad).
 For modifying the code or creating new code, go to the [GP2040-CE](https://gp2040-ce.info/#/) website.
 There, you'll find all the resources you need to customize or create new code.
 If you have any questions, refer to our [Discord channel](https://discord.gg/kJDAZVwU) — they're awesome!

-# Features
-- **Comprehensive Design Files**: Includes PCB design, STL, and Fusion 360 files for the plate and case.
-- **Connectivity**: Offers both direct and hot-swap connectivity for flexibility in assembly.
-- **Compatibility**: Compatible with Pro Micro, and more microcontrollers to be added in the future.

 # Note
 This project is an open-source initiative, designed for modularity and ease of understanding.
 Contributions and suggestions from the community are welcome, fostering collaboration and growth.